SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-javascript-library-code-in-sharepoint.md

-# Complete basic operations using JavaScript library code in SharePoint 2013
+# Complete basic operations using JavaScript library code in SharePoint
-Learn how to write code to perform basic operations using the JavaScript client object model in SharePoint 2013.
+Learn how to write code to perform basic operations using the JavaScript client object model in SharePoint.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
 For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).